 75% of Cases of Dyspepsia are Considered Functional Dyspepsia

-For 25% of cases of dyspepsia, the symptoms could be due to an underlying peptic ulcer, reflux, infections, hepatitis, gallstone, pancreatitis, intestinal obstruction, or stomach cancer and would require appropriate and urgent medical care.
+Symptoms felt by the remaining 25% of cases of dyspepsia may be due to an underlying peptic ulcer, acid reflux, infections, hepatitis, gallstone, inflammation of the pancreas, intestinal obstruction, or stomach cancer and would require appropriate and urgent medical care.

-On the other hand, majority of cases of dyspepsia have no clear identifiable cause and would be classified as functional dyspepsia.
+On the other hand, majority of cases of dyspepsia have no clear identifiable cause and may be considered as functional dyspepsia.
 Functional dyspepsia encompasses a group of symptoms of persistent or recurrent upper abdominal pain, discomfort, bloating, and belching in the absence of organic or structural disease that can likely explain the symptoms.

 One mechanism offered to explain the occurrence of functional dyspepsia is the deficiency of digestive enzymes.
-This is supported in a study done by a group of researchers from the Osaka City University Graduate School of Medicine in 2017 which found that approximately 70% of patients with treatment resistant functional dyspepsia had deficiencies in digestive enzymes.
+This is supported by a study done in Osaka City University Graduate School of Medicine in 2017 which found that approximately 70% of patients with treatment resistant functional dyspepsia had deficiencies in digestive enzymes.

-To ease dyspepsia, patients are often advised to practice lifestyle modification that includes elimination of stress and adequate sleep.
-Avoiding smoking and regular exercise are part of lifestyle changes.
+To ease dyspepsia, patients are often advised to practice lifestyle changes that includes eliminating stress, getting enough sleep, avoiding smoking, and exercising regularly.

-Supplementation with oral enzymes is a commonly employed management approach for functional dyspepsia.
-Oral preparations of enzyme supplements deliver digestive actions generated by multiple enzymes which are naturally produced by the pancreas.
-The various digestive enzymes break down or digest the food nutrients, carbohydrates, fats and proteins to smaller units which are then assimilated by the body.
-Symptoms of dyspepsia are ameliorated by oral enzyme supplementation through their action of aiding the digestive process.
-Supplementation of digestive enzymes in functional dyspepsia are reported to significantly reduce the symptoms of flatulence, bloating, belching, fullness and distress after meals.
+Supplementation with oral digestive enzymes is also a commonly employed approach for functional dyspepsia.
+Oral preparations of enzyme supplementsprovide various digestive enzymes that aid in breaking down or digesting the food nutrients, carbohydrates, fats and proteins, to smaller particles that can be absorbed by the body.
+Symptoms of dyspepsia are relieved by oral enzyme supplementation through their action of aiding the digestive process.
+Supplementation of digestive enzymes in functional dyspepsia has been clinically shown to significantly reduce the symptoms of flatulence, bloating, belching, and distress after meals.

-Digestive enzyme preparations, according to Swami and Shah enhance digestive power, help in the complete absorption of nutrients, and match the body’s natural metabolism.
+Digestive enzyme preparations, according to the review, enhance digestive power, help in the complete absorption of nutrients, and support the body’s natural metabolism.
 Preparations of digestive enzymes do not interfere with internal metabolism and are well tolerated with minimum side effects.

-In cases where patients are bothered by nagging or recurring symptoms of dyspepsia, they should consult their doctors for appropriate medical evaluation and management.
+Patients who are bothered by nagging or recurring symptoms of dyspepsia, should consult their doctors for appropriate medical evaluation and management.